mozilla/fxa/docs/adr/0032-l10n-i18n-improvements.md

 `fxa-payments-server` commits a single file to [`public/locales/en-US/main.ftl`](https://github.com/mozilla/fxa/blob/main/packages/fxa-payments-server/public/locales/en-US/main.ftl) which is copied to the l10n repo.
 This differs from `fxa-settings` and `fxa-auth-server`, wherein we separate FTL files per component and then concatenate the files together to copy into the l10n repo.

 For consistency, better maintainability, and because we need to set up concatenation anyway (see the `fxa-react` decision), we'll split `fxa-payments-server`'s FTL file into per-component `en.ftl` files.
-This will require setting up something similar to `fxa-auth-server`'s `merge-ftl:test` script for test, and we can make sure those reference the same relative path.
+This will require setting up something similar to `fxa-auth-server`'s `merge-ftl-test` script for test, and we can make sure those reference the same relative path.
 We can also rename `main.ftl` to become `payments.ftl`.

 #### Negative consequences